c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 Wiring of Smuggler's components and third-party software.<br/>
 UML component diagram.</div>

-The note at the bottom of the diagram tells you how the conceptual components map to Java packages.
+We should mention at this point that Smuggler comes with an off-the-shelf management and monitoring facility that you can access both over HTTP and JMX.
+It comes with the Spring Boot Actuator component that we enabled and configured to let sys admins gather app metrics and manage the app.
+Finally, the note at the bottom of the diagram tells you how the conceptual components map to Java packages.
 You can find a lot more about source code breakdown and dependencies in the next section.
 But before we dive deep into the source, a word of caution: the tech sauce is quite heavy to digest so it may be too